fabianehmel/haack/README.md

 ## Central folders

 By default, the tools use a common data folder at `data`.
+Exported maps are saved in the folder `export`.
 Also, a folder called `temp` is used in the root directory for temporary files.